|

 /// <summary>

 /// Turns on the 'FormatMessage' event when ILogger.Log() is called.
-It gives the formatted string version of the information.
+Provides the formatted string version of the information.

 /// </summary>